alsmola/graphgrc/docs/custom/inf-01.md

 <!-- This section is used to generate backlinks from framework controls to this custom control.
 Do not remove. -->

 ### SOC 2
-- [CC6.6](../frameworks/soc2/cc66.md) - Secure cloud configurations restrict access to infrastructure based on network location and security controls
+- [CC6.6](../frameworks/soc2/cc66.md) ^[Secure cloud configurations restrict access to infrastructure based on network location and security controls]
-- [CC7.2](../frameworks/soc2/cc72.md) - AWS Config monitoring detects misconfigurations that could indicate security issues
+- [CC7.2](../frameworks/soc2/cc72.md) ^[AWS Config monitoring detects misconfigurations that could indicate security issues]

 ### GDPR
-- [Article 32](../frameworks/gdpr/art32.md) - Secure cloud infrastructure configuration (VPCs, Security Groups, IAM) are technical measures ensuring security of processing
+- [Article 32](../frameworks/gdpr/art32.md) ^[Secure cloud infrastructure configuration (VPCs, Security Groups, IAM) are technical measures ensuring security of processing]

 ---